mediadepot/docs/NEW_DRIVE.md

 This command can be used to synchronize a folder, and also resume copying when it's aborted half way.
 The command to copy one disk is:

-`rsync -avxHAWX --numeric-ids --info=progress2 /mnt/disk_source/ /mnt/disk3/`
+`rsync -avxHW --numeric-ids --info=progress2 /mnt/disk_source/ /mnt/disk3/`

 The options are: